eliasab16/timeless-picker-demo/README.md

-This repository provide demo code for the Timeless-Picker package for angular:
+This repository provides demo code for the Timeless-Picker package for Angular:

 https://github.com/eliasab16/timeless-picker